marcuwynu23/marcuwynu23/README.md

 Apart from programming, I also love to read novels and manga with a focus on world-building.
 Exploring different fictional worlds inspires me to think creatively and imagine new possibilities.

+Here are some of my best tools and projects:

+-  [Just Utility](https://github.com/marcuwynu23/just-utility) - A set of commandline utilities to help in software development in windows
+-  [AutoCLI](https://github.com/marcuwynu23/autocli) - A Terminal Automation Tool for fast development

 Here are some links to learn more about me and my work:
 - Website: https://marcuwynu23.github.io
 - Portfolio: https://marcuwynu23.github.io/portfolio